dullroar/ten-steps-to-linux-survival/README.md

 Exit, Smiling
 -------------

 Sometimes a command runs and there isn't a good way to tell if it worked or not.
-UNIX programs are supposed to set an "exit status" when they end that by convention is `0` if the program exited successfully and a non-zero, typically positive number if there was an error.
+"UNIX" programs are supposed to set an "exit status" when they end that by convention is `0` if the program exited successfully and a non-zero, (typically) positive number if there was an error.
 The exit status for the last executed command or program can be shown at the command line using the `$?` environment variable.
 Consider if the file `foo` exists and `bar` does not:

 ``` bash
 ~ $ ls foo